petermoorey/petermoorey/README.md

 ### Hello 👋

-I manage a talented Network Automation, Monitoring and Tooling team, and I'm responsible for the architecture and design of a large/complex global network.
+I manage a global team of Architects and Engineers who are responsible for the architecture and design of a large/complex global network, defining global IT standards, automation and tooling, and commercialising new network products/solutions.

-My primary focus is managing a remote team of Engineers (six different nationalities) working on network automation, monitoring and tooling.
-We use modern software/technology to develop really exciting apps, processes, and solutions which bring significant benefit and value.

-I'm also responsible for evaluating new networking technologies, defining network strategy/roadmaps and commercializing new solutions, and their related IT standards.
-Some of my key achievements include leading a multi-million dollar global wireless upgrade at 600 facilities, global Network Access Control implementation for wired and wireless connectivity, and establishing a network automation team from the ground up.
+My responsibilities include all aspects of IT service management, such people management, career planning, budgeting/finances, defining IT strategy and roadmaps.

+Some of my key achievements include:
+- Delivering a multi-million dollar global wireless infrastructure upgrade program covering 600 facilities.
+- Commercialising and automating the deployment of a global Network Access Control solution for wired and wireless connectivity.
+- Building a network automation team and delivered a roadmap of high-impact products over multiple years.

 Outside of work I enjoy:
 - ☕️ Relaxation of making and drinking nice coffee